Hyperobjekt/seda-site/content/help-faq/sections/data/ses-measured.md

 - Percentage of households headed by single mothers
 - Employment rate for adults ages 25–64.

 The composite SES measure is standardized so that a value of 0 represents the SES of the average school district in the U.S. Approximately two-thirds of districts have SES values between -1 and +1, and approximately 95% have SES values between -2 and +2.
 In some places we cannot calculate a reliable measure of socioeconomic status, because the ACS samples are too small; in these cases, no value for SES is reported.
-For more detailed information, please see the [methods page] and the [SEDA technical documentation].
+For more detailed information, please see the [methods page] and the <span class="highlight">[SEDA technical documentation]</span>.